Every big game hunter, prepper and survivalist needs a selection of knives for processing the meat of large animals.

 Five-to-six inch Forshner Boning Knife: This knife also works well for filleting fish, and should have a thin, flexible blade.
 Mike and I usually carry one boning knife between us.
 The boning knife can be considered a specialized tool, but when you need one, it’s worth that extra weight!

-I field tested the Bark River Kalahari Sportsman knife last year, and it is the best boning/fillet knife I’ve ever used.
+I field tested the Bark River Kalahari Sportsman knife in 2014, and it is the best boning/fillet knife I’ve ever used.
 The Sportsman is also the most-used knife in my kitchen, and has a permanent home on the knife rack.

 Here’s another knife to consider: